Taymouth Castle

 Taymouth Castle stands on the site of the much older Balloch Castle, which was built in 1552, as the seat of the Campbell clan.
-In the early 19th century, Balloch Castle was demolished by the Campbells of Breadalbane, so that the new, much larger castle could be rebuilt on the site.
+In the early 19th century, Balloch Castle was demolished by the Campbells of Breadalbane so that the new, much larger castle could be rebuilt on the site.
 The new castle's blue-grey stone was taken from the quarry at Bolfracks.

-Built in a neo-Gothic style and on a lavish scale, Taymouth Castle is regarded one of the most important Scottish castle in private ownership.
-Its public rooms are outstanding examples of the workmanship of the finest craftsmen of the 19th century.
-No expense was spared on the castle's interior, which was decorated with extravagant carvings, plasterwork and murals.
+Built in a neo-Gothic style and on a lavish scale, Taymouth Castle is regarded one of the most important Scottish castles in private ownership.
+Its public rooms show examples of the workmanship of the craftsmen of the 19th century.
+The castle's interior was decorated with extravagant carvings, plasterwork and murals.
 Panels of medieval stained glass and Renaissance woodwork were incorporated into the scheme.
 Much of this decor still survives.

-Francis Bernasconi, acknowledged as the greatest designer of fine plasterwork of the era, created the magnificent central staircase, that connects all four storeys of the central tower.
+Francis Bernasconi, acknowledged as the greatest designer of fine plasterwork of the era, created the central staircase, which connects all four storeys of the central tower.
 Many of the ceilings were painted by Cornelius Dixon.

 The castle is a Category A listed building, and the grounds, which include parklands and woodlands, are included in the Inventory of Gardens and Designed Landscapes, the national listing of significant gardens.
-Historic Environment Scotland have graded the castle as 'outstanding' in all of the following categories; 'Work of Art', 'Historical', 'Architectural' and 'Scenic'.
-They also acknowledged that due to the remnants of its pinetum and the outstanding size of its remaining trees, it also has horticultural value.
+Historic Environment Scotland have graded the castle as 'outstanding' in their work of art, historical, architectural and scenic categories.
+They also acknowledged that, due to the remnants of its pinetum and the outstanding size of its remaining trees, it also has horticultural value.
 It is said that some of the first larches brought to Scotland from the Tyrol were planted on the estate.

-Twelve of Taymouth Castle's buildings/structures are currently recorded on the Buildings at Risk Register for Scotland.
-Due to its severely deteriorating condition, Taymouth Castle has been empty since approximately 1982.
-However, its new owners are currently restoring and redeveloping the castle, as a luxury hotel resort.
+Twelve of Taymouth Castle's buildings or structures are currently recorded on the Buildings at Risk Register for Scotland.
+Due to its severely deteriorating condition, Taymouth Castle was empty since approximately 1982 but new owners planned to restore and redevelop the castle as a luxury hotel resort.
+The estate was acquired by Discovery Land Company in 2019 which decided to convert the main structure into "a luxury private members’ clubhouse".

-The castle and golf course are currently closed until further notice, whilst it is being restored and re-modelled.
+The castle and golf course were closed during the restoration and re-modelling.
+The project, funded by American owners led by Michael Meldman, was completed in November 2024.
+The main structure was divided into nine suites to be occupied by members of a shared ownership plan.